-Spending too much time on the internet is just like a habit and whenever I sat down on my desk I turned on the computer, if it wasn’t already turned on.
-That didn’t just distracted my from what I had planned to do, but it also started to become a habit to start the day reading online newspapers and seeking for the newest information about what was going on in the world.
+Spending too much time on the internet is just like a habit and whenever I sat down on my desk I turned on the computer if it wasn’t already turned on.
+That didn’t just distract me from what I had planned to do, but it also started to become a habit to start the day reading online newspapers and seeking for the newest information about what was going on in the world.
 Finally, after I noticed that I often started to waste my time online in the morning when I sat down on my desk I grabbed my laptop and relocated it to another place of my room – a place where it was quite uncomfortable to sit, so I started to abandon to turn on the PC immediately in the morning.

-2. I listed the websites I visted
+2. I listed the websites I visited

 Now, whenever I logged into the internet I often visited and spend time on sites I hadn’t even planned to visit, but spontaneously decided to do so.
 It was often just a spontaneous thought like, “After being up-to-date with the recent news I could also see if some of my friends are already awake”.
 Based on the fact that I visited a lot of sites completely unintentionally and spontaneous, without profiting or benefiting from these sites (= wasting my time), I decided to write down all sites I frequently visited.
 I listed all these sites accordingly to their importance for me and the level of how much these sites benefited me (from “important information” to “just a waste of time”).
 At the top of that list were some news sites like CNN, one business related website and two blogs I find really interesting.
 But that’s it.
-No Facebook, Twitter, YouTube, Digg and whatever site, as these sites are purely for entertainment, but these sites didn’t helped me to reduce the time I spent on the internet and more important: spend the time online in a useful way.
+No Facebook, Twitter, YouTube, Digg and whatever site, as these sites are purely for entertainment, but these sites didn’t help me to reduce the time I spent on the internet and more important: spend the time online in a useful way.

 3. I blocked time-wasting internet sites

 When I wrote down the list of internet sites I frequently visited it really arrested my attention that there were really a lot of sites that I just visited for the purpose of being distracted or entertained, even if it was just a glance into the post box of my email provider.
-At that point I decided to avoid these sites as good as possible during my regular working day, so that I could reduce the time of getting sidetracked and increase my productivity (and spend less time on the internet, of course!).
+At that point, I decided to avoid these sites as good as possible during my regular working day, so that I could reduce the time of getting sidetracked and increase my productivity (and spend less time on the internet, of course!).
 So, first off I thought about simply not accessing these websites, but heck that turned out to be really difficult, which is why I searched for a more effective solution.
 What I found was the Firefox add-on called LeechBlock that allowed me to block time-wasting internet sites during given periods of the day, or 24/7.
 (By the way, this add-on was downloaded 300,000+ so I guess it’s fairly popular out there…).
 In case you’re using another browser you need to search for the add-on called StayFocusd for Chrome.
 In Internet Explorer and Opera you just have to add the given sites in your blocking-settings.

 Using a plug-in to block specific websites during given periods of time was one of the best ideas to spend less time wasting on the internet, helped me to live life more conscious and helped me to improve my productivity.